University of North Carolina-Charlotte

 CeFO Facilities: A Summary

-Our proposed center has extensive experimental facilities on two campuses to be used to support the wide range of research activities that will be part of the Center for Freeform Optics.
+The Center for Freeform Optics has extensive experimental facilities on two campuses, with the addition of a third campus, to be used to support the wide range of research activities that are part of the Center for Freeform Optics.

 Characterization facilities include SEM, AFM, nanoindenters, an x-ray diffractometer, and various white-light and monochromatic interferometers and profilometers for metrology of optical surfaces, including surface roughness measurement.
-Examples are an Optikos MTF testing system, Zygo New View interferometer, an AudioDev absolute reflectance system, and a ThorLabspolarimeter, as well as extensive microscopes (optical, Nomarski, polarizing, and IR) and spectrometers.
-The NANO-UR nanofabrication facility has extensive nano manufacturing platforms (atomic layer deposition, sputtering, evaporators, lithography bench, AFM, reactive uon etcher, etc.)
+Examples are an Optikos MTF testing system, Zygo New View interferometer, and a ThorLabs polarimeter, as well as diverse microscopes (optical, Nomarski, polarizing, and IR) and spectrometers.
+The NANO-UR nanofabrication facility has extensive nano-manufacturing platforms (atomic layer deposition, sputtering, evaporators, lithography bench, AFM, reactive ion etcher, etc.).
+Finally, in 2017, an UltraSurf Freeform metrology capability from Optipro was added to our facilities.

 The UNC Charlotte facilities include extensive manufacturing and metrology platforms, equipment and resources.
 These resources are located in several adjacent departments and centers (Mechanical Engineering and Engineering Sciences (MEES); Physics and Optical Science (POS));the Center for Precision Metrology-CPM, a previous NSF I/UCRC; and the Center for Optoelectronics and Optical Communications (the Optics Center)).